2nd Infantry Division (Belgium): Second World War

 At the start of the war on May 10, 1940, the 2nd division was assigned the southernmost portion of the Fortified Position of Liège.
 Along with the 3rd and 7th divisions it occupied the linchpin of the Belgian 'covering position', whose aim was to hold the Albert Canal and Meuse lines giving the French and British armies time to deploy along the K-W Line.
-The 2nd took up well prepared positions between the modernised fortresses of Boncelles, Embourg and Chaudfontaine, disposing of several bunkers positioned in two lines.
+The 2nd took up well-prepared positions between the modernised fortresses of Boncelles, Embourg and Chaudfontaine, disposing of several bunkers positioned in two lines.

 However, when war broke out it became soon clear that the 7th division to its far north suffered a major defeat and that the two divisions of the III corps were in imminent danger of encirclement.
 By the end of 10 May, its units were summoned to immediately withdraw to the K-W Line.
-During this manoeuvre, the trains that carried most heavy armament of the 2nd's infantry regiments were bombed by the Luftwaffe, causing large loss of life and material.
+During this manoeuvre, the trains that carried the heavy armament of the 2nd's infantry regiments were bombed by the Luftwaffe, causing a large loss of life and material.

-Still, the division arrived the 12th on May on time at its assigned position between Rijmenam and Haacht.
+Still, the division arrived on the 12th of May on time at its assigned position between Rijmenam and Haacht.
 First contact with the enemy was made on May 15 by the 6th regiment of the line.

 On May 16, the order came for a general retreat away from the main line of resistance, due to the German breakthrough near Sedan.
 For the Belgian army, a retreat was ordered towards the Ghent Bridgehead, which was the last prepared line of defence.
 In two nightly marches, the 2nd division reached its assigned area between Moorslede and Kwatrecht.
 During the retreat, the 5th regiment of the line fought an intense rearguard action at the Willebroek canal near Rumbeek.

-The section of the 2nd was to be the most exposed position of the Bridghead south of the Scheldt.
-Upon arriving, the troops discovered in many places the barbed wire obstacles were removed by farmers during the harvest.
+The section of the 2nd was to be the most exposed position of the Bridgehead south of the Scheldt.
+Upon arriving, the troops discovered in many places farmers removed the barbed wire obstacles during the harvest.
 Also, the troops discovered many of the bunkers were either closed or not fitted with the reglementary AT or machine guns.
-This is testimony of how ill-prepared the allied command was for such a quick retreat from what it believed would be the main line of resistance.
+This is testimony of how ill-prepared the Allied command was for such a quick retreat from what it believed would be the main resistance line.